 Kriptos is a sophisticated software that classifies and labels company information using Artificial Intelligence.
-It obtains the probability of data loss, measures the economic impact of data loss and generates policies of use.
+Obtains the probability of data loss, measures the economic impact of data loss and generates policies of use.

-OKO finance is mobile centric insurance for farmers in emerging markets.
-It aims to provide over 2 billion farmers with an affordable and efficient insurance against droughts and excessive rainfall.
+Mobile-centric insurance for farmers in emerging markets.
+OKO aims to provide over 2 billion farmers with an affordable and efficient insurance against droughts and excessive rainfall.

-SafeHouse Technologies’ solution sits as the first point of contact to the Internet for all traffic that is passing through it; using a combination of homegrown and existing methodologies, and AI-driven analytics we are able to detect and prevent cyber threats of all degrees in real-time.
+The SafeHouse Secure Cloud can protect any device that it is connected to it.
+It sits as the first point of contact to the Internet for all traffic that is passing through it; using a combination of homegrown and existing cyber capabilities, and AI – driven analytics we are able to detect and prevent cyber threats in real-time.